 Photography printed on glass, driftwood, screws

-The On the Surface series of works was first exhibited as part of a group exhibition, Oxford’s Sea View, in 2015.
-The work draws on Mayhew Craddock’s interest in the personalised nature of decision-making, of pathways in art and life, and the way that one’s environment can dictate direction.
-Mayhew Craddock has developed an interest in sea over the past few years – intrigued by the moon, magnetic forces, the seabed, and tides.
-The idea of greater forces being at work dictating behaviour on the ‘surface’, and a path on the surface that most are totally oblivious to both fascinates and frightens the artist who views elemental forces as offering great personal perspective.
+On The Surface is a series of photographic prints of seascapes printed onto glass, and mounted in driftwood.
+The idea of greater forces being at work dictating behaviour on the ‘surface’, and a path on the surface that most are totally oblivious to both fascinates and frightens Sarah Mayhew Craddock, who views elemental forces as offering great personal perspective.